Genealogy Research of the Families of

 information from the obituaries, the database contains extensive research from

-online sources such as census records, Social Security death records, several genealogy
+online websites with sources such as immigration records, census records, Find-a-Grave

-research websites, and contributions from people who have contacted me after
+FamilySearch; and contributions from people who have contacted me after finding

-finding this website.
-As a result, the database
+this website.
+As a result, the database now

 Listed below are